EconometricInstitute/feb22012-programming-website/data/week5/3-sets-and-maps.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You will brush up on using classes and objects.
+- You are familiar with the Set interface and its inheritances.
+- You are familiar with the Map interface and its inheritances.
-- You know what a `null` reference is, and what causes the NullPointerException error.
+- You know how a hashMap works and when to use it.
-- You can use an object as an object variable and a method parameter.
-- You can create a method that returns an object.
-- You can create the method equals, which can be used to check if two objects of the same type have the same contents or state.

 </text-box>